NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

             - timeout (Supervision timeout).
 Integer in the range 100 to 32000 (100ms to 32s)

 ### DFU
-`thingy.dfucontrolpoint`

-Allows interaction with the connected device's DFU service (Device Firmware Upgrade)
+`thingy.dfucontrolpoint_v1`
+`thingy.dfucontrolpoint_v2`

+Allows interaction with the connected device's DFU service (Device Firmware Upgrade).
+Note that depending on which firmware version the Thingy has, the characteristic is different.
+If the firmware is version 1.x, use the 'thingy.dfucontrolpoint_v1' characteristic.
+If it is 2.x, use the 'thingy.dfucontrolpoint_v2' characteristic.
+This is due to a change in the UUID of the service from firmware version 1.1.0 to 2.0.0.

 **Supported operations**